Blood and Tissue Preparedness and Response

 HHS Secretary’s Operation Center

-Through the HHS Secretary’s Operations Center, the OASH/OHADIP Blood Safety liaison provides the federal government with a coordinated focal point for issues related to the safety and availability of the U.S. blood supply during preparations, exercises, and activations of the federal emergency infrastructure.
+Through the HHS Secretary’s Operations Center, the OASH/OHAIDP Blood Safety liaison provides the federal government with a coordinated focal point for issues related to the safety and availability of the U.S. blood supply during preparations, exercises, and activations of the federal emergency infrastructure.
 The Blood Safety Liaison provides coordination of HHS agencies public health concerns for issues impacting the safety and availability of the Blood Supply throughout the United States, and likewise provides coordination with the private-sector Blood Industry.

 Public Health Emergency Medical Countermeasures Enterprise